 Firewalls protect the perimeter of your network security and your end-users.
 Firewalls also safeguard traffic between different apps stored in the cloud.

-Access controls and authentication ensure data protection by allowing you to set access lists for different assets.
+Access management and authentication ensure data protection by allowing you to set access lists for different assets.
 For instance, you might allow specific employees application access, while restricting others.
 A general rule is to provide employees access to only the tools they need to do their job.
 By maintaining strict access control, you can keep critical documents from malicious insiders or hackers with stolen credentials.

 Cloud providers take security measures to protect sensitive data that’s in transit.
 Data security methods include virtual private networks, encryption, or masking.
 Virtual private networks (VPNs) allow remote employees to connect to corporate networks.
 VPNs accommodate tablets and smartphones for remote access.